asmitbm/asmitbm/README.md

 * 📖 Pursuing my Bachelor's in Computer Science and Business Systems from [Bharati Vidyapeeth (DU) College of Engineering](https://bvucoepune.edu.in/).

+* 🎓 Currently a GDSC Lead at GDSC BVP Pune.

 * 🧑🏻‍💻 Tech enthusiast, designer & an open-source advocate.

 * 💡 Always open to collaborating on projects and innovative/disruptive ideas.